 - Q1.
-Does the existing site include slopes natural or manmade greater than 70 - NO. Site is level. - Q2.
+Does the existing site include slopes natural or manmade greater than 70 - NO. Site does not include slopes greater than 7^o. - Q2.
 Will the proposed re-profiling of the landscaping at site change slopes at the boundary to more than 7° - NO. There are no re-profiling works. - Q3.
-Does the development neighbour land have slopes greater than 7°. - NO. Neighbouring land is level - Q4.
-Is the site within a wider hillside with general slopes greater than 7° . - NO. Site is within a wider level area. - Q5 Is the London Clay the shallowest strata on the site. - NO. Site Investigation describes highest strata as made ground over a silty sandy clay which is believed to be the Claygate Beds.
-This overlays the stiff London Clay - Q6.
-Will any trees be felled or are any of the works within root zones of protected trees? - NO. No trees will be felled. - Q7.
+Does the development neighbour land have slopes greater than 7° . - NO. Neighbouring land does not contain slopes greater than 70. - Q4.
+Is the site within a wider hillside with general slopes greater than 7° . - NO. Site is within a wider level area.

+Q5 Is the London Clay the shallowest strata on the site.

+- NO. British Geological Survey viewer describes highest strata as a silty sandy clay which is believed to be the Claygate Beds.
+These overlays the stiff London Clay.
+Vincent & Rymill experience of nearby sites and their Site Investigations, 14 Heath Drive, 32 and 34 Ferncroft Avenue confirm these as the ground conditions on this site. - Q6.
+Will any trees be felled or are any of the works within root zones of protected trees? - NO. See separate tree report. - Q7.
 Is there a history of seasonal shrink swell subsidence in the area?
 And evidence that this affects the site. - NO. Site examination of buildings did not reveal evidence of subsidence due to shrink / swelling of soils. - Q8.
 Is the site within 100m of a watercourse or a potential spring line? - NO. Site is not within 100m of such features - Q9.
 Is the site within an area of previously worked ground? - NO. The site is presently a dwelling within its own land. - Q10.
 Is the site within an aquifer? - NO. See figure 8, site above 'unproductive strata' - Q11.
-Is the site within 50m of Hampstead Heath Ponds? - NO. Site is within South Camden - Q12 Is the site within 5m of a highway or pedestrian Way. - YES.
-Gloucester Avenue footpath is 0.5m away from the front of the proposed extension to the front vaults.
-The St Mark's Crescent footpath is approximately 3.5m away from the proposed rear extension.
-As described in the Design Philosophy the structural elements at subterranean level will be designed to accommodate the loading from the Public Highway.
+Is the site within 50m of Hampstead Heath Ponds? - NO. Site is not within 50m of these ponds. - Q12 Is the site within 5m of a highway or pedestrian Way. - No. Site has a boundary at its front with Heath Drive, but construction works are not within 5.0m of this boundary. - Q.13 Will the proposed basement significantly increase the differential depth of foundations to the relative properties. - NO. Increase in depth of foundations will be 1200mm which in terms of foundation formations is not significant. - Q. 14.
+Is the site over any tunnels? - NO. No tunnels are known to exist under the site.